m0-foundation/ttg-frontend/README.md

 ```

 Afterward, in metamask, each time you create a new account, for up to 5 accounts, they will all have ETH, CASH, VOTE, VALUE and can participate in governance.
 You can switch between accounts and vote on proposals to achive a quorum

+### Note

+Each time hardhat is restarted, metamask will need to be reset

+Settings > Advanced > Clear activity

+This resets the nonce and state for the wallet